CurricularAnalytics/CurricularAnalytics.jl/docs/src/index.md

 The basic data types used in the CurricularAnalytics.jl libraries are described in [CurricularAnalytics.jl Data Types](@ref).
 This section also describes a number of convenient functions that can be used to create curricula and degree plans.
 Functions that can be used to read and write curricula and degree plans to/from permament storage in a variety of formats are described in [Persisting Curricula & Degree Plans](@ref).

-Metrics that have been developed to quanitfy the complexity of curricula are described in [Curricular Metrics](@ref), and functions that can be used study degree plans, and to create degree plans according to various optimzation criteria are described in [Optimizing Degree Plans](@ref).
+Metrics that have been developed to quanitfy the complexity of curricula and degree plans are described in [Metrics](@ref).
+Functions that can be used to study degree plans, and to create degree plans according to various optimzation criteria are described in [Optimizing Degree Plans](@ref).

 Visualization-related functions are described in [Visualizing Curricula and Degree Plans](@ref).